mothership-ec/cog/src/Message/Cog/Console/readme.md

 # Console component

 The console component is split into two areas Tasks and Commands.
-This document mostly deals with Tasks as they are
+This document mostly deals with Tasks as they are primarily what developers will be dealing with.

 ## What is a Task?